 Chemicals all need handling with care.

-We offer a comprehensive hazardous waste disposal service for all dangerous or difficult to dispose of items.
+We offer a hazardous waste disposal service for dangerous or difficult to dispose of items.
 For those things that can’t go into your kerbside bins, we offer a safe and efficient Auckland rubbish collection service, including pick-up and disposal.
 We work in conjunction with various treatment, recycling and disposal facilities to ensure safe and effective collection and disposal of solid and liquid, hazardous and non-hazardous rubbish.

 Give us a call on 0800 DUMP ME (0800 386 763) to arrange pick-up of your hazardous rubbish.
 We offer a seven day service and can also give you advice over the phone on what might be considered hazardous and how to deal with it safely.
-We’ll also give you a price indication over the phone, or we can send someone out to give you an onsite, no obligation quote.
+We’ll also give you a price indication over the phone, and then we can send someone out to give you an onsite, no obligation quote.

 What types of waste are considered hazardous?

 Hazardous rubbish is anything that is:

-For example, most chemicals, solvent, acid, batteries, energy-saving light bulbs, fluorescent tubes, gas cylinders, asbestos, medical waste.
+For example, most chemicals, solvent, acid, batteries, energy-saving light bulbs, fluorescent tubes, gas cylinders, medical waste.
 Substances such as oil, chemicals, all need handling with care.